NGSolve/ngsolve/docs/install/installlinux.rst

 Make sure that you have the following packages installed:

-- You need a recent compiler (GCC 7 or later)
+- You need a recent compiler
-- We advise to have Python installed, in version 3.4 or higher (you can compile Netgen/NGSolve also without python support).
+- We advise to have Python installed, in version 3.8 or higher (you can compile Netgen/NGSolve also without python support).
 Make sure to install according packages in their "dev"-version to have the suitable header files installed.